HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Experiments of Different Embedding Methods

 To demonstrate that Transformer-based forecasters have limited ability to understand sequences and the necessity of deeply mining sequence features in the embedding layer, we compared the prediction performance of Transformer~\citep{vaswani2017attention}, iTransformer~\citep{liu2024itransformer}, and PatchTST~\citep{nie2023time} with different embedding approaches on four datasets: ECL, Weather, ETTh2, and Solar.
 The input sequence length is set to 48, 96, 144, 192, 240, and 288, with the prediction length being 96.
 The experimental results are shown in Figure~\ref{fig:myplot2}.

+Experimental results reveal that employing more sophisticated embedding methods to capture complex spatiotemporal dependencies can effectively enhance the performance of Transformers.
+These findings suggest that Transformer-based models exhibit limitations in proficiency in capturing effective features.
+This limitation arises because the embedding layer fails to effectively represent the complex characteristics of time series.
+Constructing a sophisticated embedding method to extract semantically richer representations from the raw sequence can significantly enhance the performance of Transformers.

-Experimental results reveal that increasing the input sequence length initially leads to a significant decline in prediction loss.
+We also noticed that increasing the input sequence length initially leads to a significant decline in prediction loss.
 However, as the sequence length continues to grow, this benefit markedly lessens, and in some cases, prediction loss may even increase.
-These findings suggest that Transformer-based models exhibit limitations in proficiency in capturing effective features from raw series data.
 Simply increasing the lookback window does not consistently capture more informative patterns and will also incur additional computational overhead.
 This is because time series forecasting focuses on capturing short-term dependencies~\citep{kim2025comprehensivesurveydeeplearning} and the temporal dimension inherently offers limited contextual information.
-Therefore, traditional Transformer-based forecasters encounter bottlenecks in reliably improving prediction accuracy.
-Notably, employing more sophisticated embedding methods to capture complex spatiotemporal dependencies can effectively address this problem.
-Motivated by these findings, we propose a novel embedding strategy that moderately extracts features along the temporal dimension to balance prediction accuracy and computational complexity, while integrating multivariate features to enhance informative content, thereby enabling the efficient acquisition of high-quality embeddings.
-Combined with input inversion, this approach brings comprehensive improvements to Transformer-based forecasters.
+Therefore, we argue that it is highly beneficial to consider multivariate correlations during the embedding stage.
+Doing so can greatly enrich the information content of the embedded representations and, in turn, enhance the modeling capability of subsequent modules.